Stoefff/linux-sysadmin-course/my-notes/Week05/README.md

 * Alt + F - readline() lib bind to go one word forward
 * Cntr + стрекличка - bash bind for the ^
 * Export
-* which
+* which - locates where command is stored
-* whoami
+* whoami - displays the current user
 * type
 * declare
+* printenv - self - explained
 * echo $$
 **Bash history is not a security механизъм**

 ### Enviromental vars vs bash vars
-When starting a new process:
+When starting a new shell process:
-* Env vars are inherited
+* Env vars are inherited, they are gather by the root shell after system boot
-* Bash vars are not
+* Bash vars are not - they just the vars in the current running shell process

 ### $PS1, $PS2, $PS3 and $PS4 - check video